 The job market is bright for software developers.
-Across the US, there are more than 500,000 open software development jobs, and this number is expected to grow by 20% in the next seven years.
-To land a job in the field, you don't need a college degree; you need to become excellent at writing code.
+Demand for coders is expected to grow 24 percent from 2016 to 2026, according to the Bureau of Labor Statistics.
+To land a job in the field, you don't need a college degree—you need the ability to write excellent code.

 But making a career change, building a network, perfecting a resume, and navigating the job search can be daunting, even for the most capable person.

 In tandem with our software development education, we train our students in effective career-building strategies so they can confidently start their job search as soon as (or even before!) they graduate.

 From Code 201 through Code 401, students get over 40 hours of instruction and assignments to help them build their personal brand, network, and interpersonal skills.
 This training helps them become strong team members in the companies they join, and sets them up to become strong leaders in the tech industry.

 Our Career Coaching curriculum has seven pillars:

 Throughout the entire program, students study each pillar, with assignments ranging from perfecting their professional pitch, to mastering the interview processing with mock interviews, to creating a compelling resume.